hoshinotsuki/tensorflow-gpu-test/README.md

 Next, we'll train a linear regressor using all the features in the data set, and see how well we do.
 Let's define the same input function we've used previously for loading the data into a TensorFlow model.

+## Task 5: Evaluate on Test Data

+**In the cell below, load in the test data set and evaluate your model on it.**
+We've done a lot of iteration on our validation data.
+Let's make sure we haven't overfit to the pecularities of that particular sample.
+How does your test performance compare to the validation performance?
+What does this say about the generalization performance of your model?